The Hard Part of AI Agents Isn't the Model

 Observability

-When an AI agent makes a bad decision in production, you need to understand why.
-This requires tracing every step of the workflow: what context was provided, what the model returned, what tools were called, what the results were, and how the agent decided to proceed.
+This requires tracing every step of the workflow: what context was provided, what the model returned, what tools were called, and how the agent decided to proceed.

-This trace shows something traditional request logs cannot: the model returned malformed JSON on the first attempt, the retry policy added format instructions, and the second attempt succeeded.
-Without this level of observability, debugging agent failures is guesswork.
+This trace shows something traditional logs cannot: the model returned malformed JSON on the first attempt, the retry policy added format instructions, and the second attempt succeeded.
+Without this level of detail, debugging agent failures is guesswork.

 This is distributed tracing applied to AI workflows.
-The correlation ID that links all events in a transaction processing workflow serves the same purpose here - connecting every model call, tool execution, and state transition into a single debuggable trace.
+The same correlation ID that links all events in a payment processing workflow serves the same purpose here, connecting every model call, tool execution, and state transition into a single debuggable trace.

-The most scalable AI agent architectures are event driven.
+The most scalable agent architectures are event driven.
 The agent emits events for each significant action.
-Downstream systems consume these events for logging, monitoring, billing, and audit.
+Downstream systems consume them for logging, monitoring, billing, and audit.

 class AgentEventEmitter: